gauniverseorg/ga-docs/docs/Tutorials/corporate-identity.md

 # Corporate Identity

-Corporate identity is where you will design the general look of websites created by GA.
+Corporate identity is where you will design the general look of websites created by General Admin.

 Under Corporate Identity, you can modify the following: